habits

 The Takeaway: Sleep Is Vital for Healthy Hair Growth

-Sleep is more than just a time to recharge, it’s a crucial period for the body’s repair mechanisms, including those that maintain healthy hair.
-Chronic sleep deprivation disrupts hormonal balance, reduces nutrient delivery to follicles, and increases inflammation, all of which contribute to hair loss.
+Sleep is more than just a time to rest; it's also a very important time for the body's repair systems, including those that keep hair healthy.
+Not getting enough sleep for a long time throws off your hormones, makes it harder for nutrients to reach your hair follicles, and makes inflammation worse, all of which can lead to hair loss.

 Frequently Asked Questions